PROFORMA: LOITER Artist Open Call

 We invite artists to propose innovative live artworks that will be temporary, durational and inspired by loitering as a subversive performative gesture, encouraging viewers to dawdle around Chapel Street and experience the area in new ways once time is taken to consider this environment.

-Artists will be passionate about and work within live visual art practices including, but not limited to, performance, animation, moving image, sound, augmented and virtual realities, intervention and socially-engaged practice.
+Artists will be passionate about and work within live visual art practices including, but not limited to, performance, animation, moving image, sound, augmented and virtual realities, expanded fields of drawing, painting and sculpture, intervention and socially-engaged practices.
 LOITER will take place in winter 2020/21 (date tbc) and, with an awareness of accessibility, weather and social distancing issues, will be broadcast live to view online simultaneously.

 Each commission is open to visual artists at any stage of their career, living or working in the Greater Manchester region and we ask artists to consider what they would want from our mentor package.
 One commission is specifically allocated to a diverse artist, including people of African, Asian, Middle Eastern and Mixed heritage, and applicants from these backgrounds will be equally considered for both commissions.
 We also encourage applications from LGBTQI+ artists.